broamski/aws-mfa/README.md

 --role-session-name ROLE_SESSION_NAME
                         Friendly session name required when using --assume- role.
 By default, this is your local username.
+--qrcode QRCODE         If using QRCODE secret as an argument, calculates
+                        totp internally.

 ```

 **Argument precedence**: Command line arguments take precedence over environment variables.